 If you do have leasing experience:

 Any amount of leasing experience will set you apart from the pack of applicants.
-As general rule of resume writing, you should list your most relevant and recent work first.
-No matter how small your leasing experience it should appear on your resume.
-Below any leasing jobs you have held you should detail what you did during that position.
-Your resume’s reader will be scanning for the most pertinent information, so make sure to keep your words relevant and concise.
-The clearer you can communicate your qualifications for the job, the higher your chances of getting hired.
+As a general rule of resume writing, you should list your most relevant and recent work first.
+No matter how small your leasing experience is, it should appear on your resume.
+Below any leasing jobs you have held, you should list what you did in that position.
+Your resume’s reader will be scanning for the most pertinent information, so keep your words relevant and concise.
+The clearer you communicate your qualifications, the higher your chances of getting hired.

-Because Austin apartment jobs are in such high demand, a leasing resume must go the extra mile in order to stand out.
-Beyond listing your experience, the resume itself should be well organized and appealing to the eye.
-Additionally, the current job market requires an open mind, perhaps seeking opportunities at properties you haven’t considered before.
-A recruiting agency can also help in the job application process, making sure that your resume is looked at and an interview is set up.
+Because Austin apartment jobs are in high demand, a leasing resume must go the extra mile to stand out.
+Beyond listing your experience, the resume should be well organized and appealing to the eye.
+The current job market also requires an open mind, and you may need to consider properties you haven’t looked at before.
+A recruiting agency can help in the job application process by making sure your resume is seen and an interview is set up.

 If you do not have leasing experience: